BurakaKrishna/bAbI-Tasks-Corpus/README.md

 babi_to_text.py processes the dialogues from the original text format into plain text files, with one line per-utterance, using the format outlined below.
+Setting the *utterance_only* flag to true will remove the speaker label from the output text files.

 babi_utilities.py script contains various helper functions for loading/saving and processing the data.